Making the World a Better Place Through Travel

 9. Can I work on board a cruise ship? ⤸

 Yes!
 An increasing number of graduates are enjoying life at sea or on the river on a full- or part-time basis.
 Some tour directors and tour guides work as cruise hosts and destination lecturers or lead shore excursions.
 Others work with motorcoach and/or incentive tour companies that integrate cruises with land/tour packages and shore excursions, known as inter-modal travel.
+In fact, ITMI is launching its first Cruise Ship Training Class, September 2017 - see Classes & Admissions for more details.

 10. Does it matter where I live as a tour director? ⤸